-As Auckland settles into an extended period of Level 4 lockdown, the rest of the country moves to Level 2, and the vaccination roll-out moves up a gear, employer attention is increasingly focused on how to deal with the jab-reluctant in a workplace context.
+As the primary weapon in the battle to contain COVID-19 moves from lockdowns to a 90% plus vaccination target, employer attention is increasingly focused on how to deal with the jab reluctant in a workplace context.

 The Government, through the Director-General of Health, has powers under the Health Act 1956 to require certain actions of its citizens in order to protect the public health.
 It is this Act that the Government has relied on to mandate vaccination for key workers (such as at the border and in MIQ) and to enforce aspects of its four alert levels regime.

 But the Government has been reluctant to use force, instead relying upon voluntary cooperation from the “team of 5 million”.

 Rather than making vaccination compulsory for the general public (or even health workers at this stage), it has sought to protect public safety by being quick to go to Level 4 when there is community transmission and cautious about moving down the levels.
 Announcing the decisions to take the rest of the country to Level 3 and then Level 2, the Prime Minister said they would not have done this unless they were satisfied that it was safe.

 Outside of the political framework, employers have a responsibility to maintain a safe and healthy work environment and must comply with the terms of an employee’s employment agreement.
 Requiring a vaccine could be a breach of these terms for many existing employees.
 An employer can negotiate new terms and conditions of employment but there are limits to what they can require of employees outside of reaching an agreement.

 Are there any circumstances in which I can require an employee to be vaccinated?